 After a year of fruitless pondering, I stumbled across a project on Hackster, in which an Arduino Uno is used to emulate a memory game toy dating from the 1970s called Simon.
 In a nutshell, the Simon device played a sequence of lights that the player then had to remember and play back by pressing buttons.
 After every successful round the sequence was increased in length.

 Despite being of the requisite vintage, I'd actually never heard of this game, and I have to say it is amazing what passed for amusement back in the day.
-Even more amazing is that it seems to be still on sale and garnering rave reviews on Amazon.
-Despite it being immensely boring, therefore, it was obvious to me this had to be the prime candidate to adapt for my purposes.
-The Mini already had the lights, so all I'd need to do was ditch the physical buttons and have user input provided via a smartphone.
+Even more amazing is that the Simon game is still on sale, and garnering rave reviews, on Amazon.
+Clearly, this had to be the prime candidate to adapt for my purposes.
+After all, the Mini already had the lights, so all I'd need to do was ditch the physical buttons and have user input provided via a smartphone.
 On the software side, therefore, it seemed this would just be largely a cut-and-paste-job.

 But first, I needed to make some minor modifications to the hardware.

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 If you are replicating this project with a Lego Mini, you'll need all the stuff listed in my earlier Instructable.
 The only extra thing you'll need is a passive buzzer, which is used for the horn and to make a bunch of annoying noises during the game (which can be disabled).